Small Trees with Non-invasive Roots

 - Kousa dogwood is known for its non-invasive roots.

-- Adams crabapple has a shallow root system.
+- Adam’s crabapple has a shallow root system, making it a top pick among trees with a small root system.

 We understand that tree roots can be problematic for homeowners; therefore, we want you to follow our guide.
-The problem is that roots can grow without control, and they can damage everything in their way.
-If you do not want to face this problem, then consider planting one of these four options.
+Roots can grow without control and damage everything in their way.
+If you do not want to face this problem, consider planting one of these four options.

 Japanese Maple Offers a Brilliant Fall Display

 The first option that we want to mention is the Japanese maple.
-We recommend this deciduous tree as it provides a graceful and elegant appearance to gardens.
+We recommend this deciduous tree as it gives gardens a graceful and elegant appearance.
 This tree is known for its fall color and its shallow root system.

-These attractive trees are an asset to any home landscape.
+These attractive, non-invasive trees are an asset to any home landscape.
 Japanese maple trees are easy to care for, so you will not have to worry about regular maintenance.
 When watering a flower tree, you must apply the water slowly to the root zone.

 Crape Myrtle Is a Popular Choice for Homeowners

 Crape Myrtle can be expected to grow in hardiness zones 6-10.
 The roots of these evergreen trees can resist winter and low temperatures.
-Crape myrtle indeed has non-invasive roots, but they can be grown as multi-trunk trees.
-That is why you need to be careful when planting them.
+Crape myrtle indeed has non-root-invasive tree characteristics, but it can be grown as a multi-trunk tree.
+That is why you need to be careful when planting it.

 You should plant these trees in small yards as their white flowers will make them look bigger.
-The beauty of crape myrtle defines it as an ornamental tree.
-But, due to their dense foliage, we can also say that they are shade trees.
-Therefore, when planning your landscape distribution, ensure that there is enough space for them.
+The beauty of the crape myrtle defines it as an ornamental tree.
+But, due to their dense foliage, we can also say that they are shade tree non-invasive roots.
+Therefore, when planning your landscape distribution, ensure enough space for them.

 Kousa Dogwood Is Known for Its Non-invasive Root

-These trees are widely known due to their beauty and small root system.
+These trees are widely known due to their beauty and small root systems.
 Kousa dogwood is one of the best choices for home landscapes and urban areas.
-Many homeowners decide to plant these ornamental trees as they improve the appearance of their gardens.
+Many homeowners decide to plant these ornamental, non-invasive trees as they improve the appearance of their gardens.

-We need to mention that these trees grow at a slow to medium rate.
-They also bloom between May and June.
+We need to mention that these trees grow at a slow to medium rate and bloom between May and June.
 As they have shallow roots, they are the right choice for planting near buildings, walls, or utility lines.
-Take into account that kousa dogwoods grow in a rounded shape, so they are perfect for front yards.
+Kousa dogwoods grow in a rounded shape, so they are perfect for front yards.

 If you want to avoid the roots damaging the fence or the walls, plant them at a safe distance, so they will have enough space to grow.